Junket Bank

 Junket Bank (ジャンケットバンク, Janketto Banku) is a Japanese manga series written and illustrated by Ikkō Tanaka.
-It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since July 2020, with its chapters collected in 20 tankōbon volumes as of November 2025.
+It has been serialized in Shueisha's seinen manga magazine Weekly Young Jump since July 2020, with its chapters collected in 22 tankōbon volumes as of July 2026.
+An anime television series adaptation produced by Cue has been announced.

 Plot

 Karasu Bank operates an exclusive underground casino where gamblers stake fortunes and lives in high-risk games.
 The Special Operations Department's Section 2 devises increasingly lethal gambling scenarios—higher ranks yield greater rewards but impose deadlier penalties.
 At the apex lies "1 Head", where defeat means certain death, followed by "1/2 Life", offering only marginal survival odds.
 The bank's Section 5 secures funding by inviting wealthy patrons to spectate.
 These sponsors finance the extravagant prizes while reveling in the spectacle of desperate players gambling with their lives.